 \paragraph{Synthetic data from other languages} A number of top-performing systems successfully exploit parallel corpora from related languages.
-The two top-performing systems for Gujarati--English use an Hindi--English parallel corpus to create synthetic Gujarati--English data \citep{li-etal-2019-niutrans,bawden-etal-2019-university}.
-Both exploit the fact that there is a high degree of lexical overlap between Hindi and Gujarati once Hindi has been transliterated into Gujarati script. \citet{li-etal-2019-niutrans} choosing to transliterate the Hindi side and then to select the best sentences using cross-entropy filtering, and \citet{bawden-etal-2019-university} choosing to train an Hindi$\rightarrow$Gujarati model, which they use to translate the Hindi side of the corpus.
+The two top-performing systems for Gujarati--English use a Hindi--English parallel corpus to create synthetic Gujarati--English data \citep{li-etal-2019-niutrans,bawden-etal-2019-university}.
+Both exploit the fact that there is a high degree of lexical overlap between Hindi and Gujarati once Hindi has been transliterated into Gujarati script. \citet{li-etal-2019-niutrans} choose to transliterate the Hindi side and then to select the best sentences using cross-entropy filtering, whereas \citet{bawden-etal-2019-university} choose to train a Hindi$\rightarrow$Gujarati model, which they use to translate the Hindi side of the corpus.
 Pivoting through a higher-resource related language was also found to be useful for other language pairs: for Kazakh--English, Russian was the language of choice \citep{li-etal-2019-niutrans,toral-EtAl:2019:WMT,dabre-EtAl:2019:WMT,budiwati-EtAl:2019:WMT}, for Basque--English, Spanish was used as a pivot \citep{scherrer-helsinki-2018-IWSLT,sanchez-prompsit-2018-IWSLT}, which was found to be more effective than backtranslation by \citet{scherrer-helsinki-2018-IWSLT}, and was found to benefit from additional filtering by \citet{sanchez-prompsit-2018-IWSLT}.

 \paragraph{Transfer-learning using language modelling objectives} The top choices of language modelling objectives are \textit{mBART} \citep{liu2020multilingual} (used by \citet{chen-etal-2020-facebook} and \citet{bawden-EtAl:2020:WMT1} for Tamil--English), \textit{XLM} \citep{lample2019cross} (used by \citet{bawden-etal-2019-university} for Gujarati--English, by \citet{laskar-EtAl:2020:WMT} for Hindi--Marathi, and by \citet{kvapilkov-kocmi-bojar:2020:WMT} and \citet{dutta-EtAl:2020:WMT} for Upper-Sorbian--German), and \textit{MASS} \citep{song2019mass} (used by \citet{li-EtAl:2020:WMT} and \citet{singh-singh-bandyopadhyay:2020:WMT} for Upper Sorbian--German).
 Some of the top systems used these language modelling objectives, but their use was not across the board, and pretraining using translation objectives was arguably more common.
 Given the success of pretrained models in NLP, this could be surprising.
 A possible explanation for these techniques not being used systematically is that they can be computationally expensive to train from scratch and the constrained nature of the shared tasks means that the participants are discouraged from using pretrained language models.